henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 Examples below focus on its use by menus.

 ## To lock an item
-- Set `"_isLocked" = true`
+Set `"_isLocked" = true` in the object's model JSON, or set this model attribute within the plug-in's javascript code.
+Once set, the attribute can be referenced to determine behavior.

-    - This is typically accomplished by setting a `"_lockType"` on the object's json and is typically done by the course author.
-A developer may, of course, accomplish this differently within the plug-in's code.
+## Using `"_isLocked"` to determine behavior
-- Implement code in your JS, template, and CSS that checks the attribute and responds accordingly.
+Implement code in your JS, template, and CSS that checks the attribute and responds accordingly.

 JS example:
 ```javascript